-Small but rich and complicated in history, Croatia lies in southeast Europe.
+Small but rich and complicated in history, Croatia lies in southeastern Europe.
 Arriving in the area in 8000 BC, the first occupants, over time, attracted several groups of people.

 Early History

 The Illyrians were among the first known sizable occupants of Croatia in ancient times.
 Living in tribes, they were accomplished fighters.
-The Romans enslaved the Illyrian people in 229 BC, therefore establishing their rule over the area.
-In the fourth century AD, Roman presence restored Christianity to Croatia.
+In 229 BC, the Romans held captive the Illyrian people, therefore confirming their rule over the area.
+Roman presence helped Croatia recover Christianity in the fourth century AD.
 However, Croatia remained open to invasions from several barbarian tribes once Rome fell in 476 AD.

 Medieval Period